Phase Transition in Iterated Quantum Protocols for Noisy Inputs: Quasi-chaotic noisy initial states

-Let us first focus on the asymptotics for initial states on the $(u,0,w)$ invariant plane.
-Here we find that points from the vicinity of $C_{2}$ (which is itself a border point on the $P=1$ surface) converge to $C_{1}$ under the special branch $\left({\mathcal M}^{-1}_{+}\right)^{\!\circ\, n}$ and the other branches produce the pre-images of these points in the other quadrants (see Fig.~\ref{Fig1}(a)).
-Points from the vicinity of $C_{4}$ also converge to $C_{1}$ under the special branch $\left({\mathcal M}^{-1}_{+}\right)^{\!\circ\, n}$, while the other branches result in the pre-images in the other quadrants.
-Reversing this behavior, we see that on this plane the points on the border of the light blue and dark blue regions converge (unstably) to the point $C_{2}$, which belongs to the Julia set, while the points on the border between the red and blue regions converege (unstably) to the fixed cycle $C_{4}$.

-We used the same method for two sets of initial points which lie outside the invariant plane: (i) points in the vicinity ($P<1$) of randomly chosen points of the Julia set and (ii) points from the vicinity of the red-blue border on the $(u,0,w)$ plane.
+Using the inverse map ${\mathcal M}^{-1}$, one can look for pre-images of border points on surfaces of different purity.
+We chose two sets of initial points which lie outside the invariant plane: (i) points in the vicinity ($P<1$) of randomly chosen points of the Julia set and (ii) points from the vicinity of the red-blue border on the $(u,0,w)$ plane.
 We found a similar behavior as on the invariant plane.
 Namely, with the different branches of the backwards iterated map, the border points of the two blue regions remained on such type of borders, and the red-blue border points also stayed on the border between the red and blue convergence regions.
-This is illustrated in Fig.~\ref{Fig4}, which shows points which are pre-images of the two sets (i) and (ii) on the $P=0.9$ surface.
+This is illustrated in Fig.~\ref{Fig4}.

 Reversing the results of the backwards iterational method reveals that the border points of the light and dark blue regions converge (unstably) to the points of the Julia set.
 Since the points of the Julia set are related to the chaotic dynamical behavior of our protocol, these mixed initial states may be considered quasi-chaotic.
 Let us note that the states which correspond to the red-blue border points cannot be directly connected to the pure chaotic states with this method.